Halkreen/poe-secondscreen/README.md

 - Click the "New leveling" button
 - Enter your character name.
 It **MUST MATCH** your PoE character name.
 - Click "Next"
+- Put your client.txt location.
+It's a one time thing, it is used to track your in-game evolution.
+This file is located in the `logs` folder in the PoE installation directory.
+For example, mine is at : `C:/Program Files (x86)/Steam/steamapps/common/Path of Exile/logs/client.txt` so this is what I would put in this field (don't forget the `client.txt` part !)
+- Click "Next"
 - Import your file with "Import leveling file" button
 - Put the application window on your second screen
 - Play _PoE_